Get insider access

 Shark WANDVAC System [WS620, WS632, WS642]

 The Dyson V8 is a better vacuum than the Shark WANDVAC System for most uses.
-The Dyson has a bigger dirt compartment and has an allergen-trapping HEPA filter.
-It also has a significantly better performance on bare floors.
-Nevertheless, the Shark is more effective at clearing debris like sand from high-pile carpets.
+The Dyson has a bigger dirt compartment and an allergen-trapping HEPA filter.
+It also has a significantly better performance on almost all surface types.
+That said, the Shark is lighter.

 JASHEN V16

 The Dyson V8 is a better vacuum for most scenarios than the JASHEN V16.
 The Dyson delivers stronger performance on all surface types, especially with large debris.
-It's also lighter and easier to carry around, and more maneuverable too.
+It's also lighter and easier to carry around and is more maneuverable.
 However, the JASHEN has a longer minimum battery life and recharges slightly faster.

 + Show more